abpio/abp-commercial-docs/en/getting-started-react-native.md

-#### Mobile Development
+# Getting Started with the React Native

-ABP Commercial platform provide [React Native](https://reactnative.dev/) template to develop mobile applications.
+ABP Commercial platform provides a basic [React Native](https://reactnative.dev/) template to develop mobile applications **integrated to your ABP based backends**.

->The solution includes the React Native application in the `react-native` folder as default.
-If you don't plan to develop a mobile application with React Native, you can ignore this step and delete the `react-native` folder.
+When you **create a new application** as described in the [getting started document](getting-started.md), the solution includes the React Native application in the `react-native` folder as default.

+## Configure Your Local IP Address

-The React Native application running on an Android emulator or a physical phone cannot connect to the backend on `localhost`.
-To fix this problem, it is necessary to run backend on the local IP.
+A React Native application running on an Android emulator or a physical phone **cannot connect to the backend** on `localhost`.
+To fix this problem, it is necessary to run backend on your **local IP address**.

 {{ if Tiered == "No"}}
 ![React Native host project local IP entry](D:/GitHub/abp-commercial-docs/en/images/rn-host-local-ip.png)